functorz-tech/momen_doc/buildUI/cp_input.md

 ### Data Output Capability

-All input type components, once added to a page, can expose the content entered on the component to the outside.
+All input type components, once added to a page, can expose the content entered in the component to the outside.
 This means:

 1. Other components, such as text components, can choose to bind to "Input Box" - "Input Type Component Name" to display the content of that input box.
 2. Modifying databases or other locations that need to bind content can also reference the content entered in this input type component.

     <figure><img src="../.gitbook/assets/7 (24).png" alt="Select the type of input content."><figcaption></figcaption></figure>

-### Configurable Special actions
+### Configurable Special Actions

-Input type components can generally configure actions for the following trigger timings.
+Input type components can generally configure actions for the following trigger timings:

-* On Value Change: action triggered when the input content changes
+* On Value Change: Action triggered when the input content changes.
-* On Blur: action triggered when the cursor is no longer in the input box
+* On Blur: Action triggered when the cursor is no longer in the input box.
-* onSuccess: action triggered after successfully uploading an image/video
+* On Success: Action triggered after successfully uploading an image/video.

 ## Input Box